ShinoharaYuuyoru/ChineseVoice_TextDatasetCreation/README.md

 		`AnalyzeSRT.exe "01.mp4.wav" "01.srt"`
 		**NOTICE: Please OPEN `AnalyzeSRT_CMD.txt` file and CHECK the content.
 MUST DELETE the lines that are not similar with the EXAMPLE!**

-	2. Run `AnalyzeSRT.exe`
+	2. Run the commands created in last step
 		Please JUST set [all audio files], [all srt files], `AnalyzeSRT.exe`, `AnalyzeSRT_CMD.txt`, `0.Execute_TXT_CMD.bat` into a folder.
 		Run `0.Execute_TXT_CMD.bat`.
 		You will get several txt files like: `xx.txt`.
 		For example, a audio file name is `01.mp4.wav`, you will get `01.txt` correspondingly.

-	3. Cut audio files
+	3. Cut audio files by run all commands in all txt files
 		Please JUST set [all audio files], [all txt files created in last step], `0.Execute_TXT_CMD.bat` into a folder.
 		CREATE a empty folder `output` in this folder.
 		Run `0.Execute_TXT_CMD.bat`.